Sunset Neighborhood Plan

 The Sunset Neighborhood Plan will be a long-term vision document that is reviewed and adopted by City Council to supplement Blueprint Boise, the city’s Comprehensive Plan.
 The finished plan will guide change within the neighborhood for the next 10 to 15 years and will include a vision, a list of goals, and implementation strategies.

 The neighborhood planning process will engage the entire Sunset Neighborhood, including residents, neighborhood association members and leadership, businesses, schools, nonprofits, and many others to develop a shared plan.
 Because neighborhood plans are intended to supplement the City’s Comprehensive Plan, Blueprint Boise, the Sunset Plan will also guide how citywide goals and priorities are implemented at the neighborhood level.

-The committee will meet once a month for two hours for the duration of the planning process which is expected to last 12 months.
-Meetings will be held either virtually via Zoom or at Sunset Park.
+The committee meets once a month for two hours for the duration of the planning process which is expected to last 12 months.
+Meetings are held either virtually via Zoom or at Sunset Park.